22Neves/devsite-docs/guides/checkout-api-orders/overview.en.md

  - benefit_bullet: Receive card transaction data securely and with minimal hassle, enabling a simplified path to PCI certification.
  - benefit_title: Flexibility to integrate
  - benefit_bullet: Adapt the integration to your business needs.
- - benefit_bullet: Choose how transactions will be processed:[manually or automatically](/developers/en/docs/checkout-api-v2/integration-model#bookmark_processing_modes_for_orders).
+ - benefit_bullet: Choose how transactions will be processed: [manually or automatically](/developers/en/docs/checkout-api-v2/integration-model#bookmark_processing_modes_for_orders).
  - benefit_title: Payment optimization
- - benefit_bullet: Offer a purchasing process with fewer steps.
+ - benefit_bullet: Offer a purchasing process with just a few steps.
  - benefit_bullet: Ensure a practical and secure completion of the purchase.
 ---